 As I sit here and type this, it is 1 degree outside...literally a singular degree.
 If there is a better day for a soup recipe, I sure can't think of it.
 And an easy, crowd pleaser is always a creamy vegetarian broccoli cheddar soup.
 How do I know this?
 Because all seven of us run to the table for this soup, every single time.

-No sometimes I go to Panera, but when you're feeding seven people and you're not a lottery winner...you learn to make that sh-t at home!
+Now sometimes I go down the Panera broccoli cheddar soup route, but when you're feeding seven people and you're not a lottery winner...you learn to make that sh-t at home!
 I have been making and tweaking this recipe for years, and I will tell you, this is as close as you're gonna get to a 'copycat' Panera broccoli cheddar soup recipe, and maybe even a little bit better.

 Is Panera's broccoli cheddar soup healthy?